resurfaceio/test-django/API.md

 }
 ```

-To add the log you should be authenticated in the system.
+To add the news you should be authenticated in the system.

 ## Auth required Mutations